 - Θi = Tilt angle (inclination) = angle between –Z axis of device chassis and gravity vector

-Apps that might use an accelerometer include a game where a marble on the screen rolls in the direction you tilt the device (gravitational vector).
-This type of functionality closely mirrors that of the Inclinometer and could be done with that sensor as well by using a combination of pitch and roll.
+Apps that might use the accelerometer sensor include a game where a marble on the screen rolls in the direction you tilt the device (gravitational vector).
+This type of functionality closely mirrors that of the Inclinometer and could also be done with that sensor by using a combination of pitch and roll.
 Using the accelerometer’s gravity vector simplifies this somewhat by providing an easily mathematically manipulated vector for device tilt.
 Another example would be an app that makes a whip’s cracking sound when the user flicks the device through the air (linear acceleration vector).

 The Gyrometer sensor measures angular velocities along the X, Y, and Z axes.
 These are very useful in simple motion-based apps that do not concern themselves with device orientation but care about the device rotating at different speeds.
 Gyrometers can suffer from noise in the data or a constant bias along one or more of the axes.
-You should query the accelerometer to verify if the device is moving to determine if the gyrometer suffers from a bias. and then compensate accordingly in your app.
+You should query the accelerometer to verify whether the device is moving in order to determine if the gyrometer suffers from a bias, and then compensate accordingly in your app.

-An example of an app that could use the gyrometer is a game that spins a roulette wheel based on a quick rotational jerk of the device
+An example of an app that could use the gyrometer sensor is a game that spins a roulette wheel based on a quick rotational jerk of the device.

 The Compass sensor returns a 2D heading with respect to magnetic north based on the horizontal plane of the earth.
 The compass sensor should not be used in determining specific device orientation or for representing anything in 3D space.
 Geographical features can cause natural declination in the heading, so some systems support both HeadingMagneticNorth and HeadingTrueNorth.
 Think about which one your app prefers, but remember that not all systems will report a true north value.
 The gyrometer and magnetometer (a device measuring magnetic strength magnitude) sensors combine their data to produce the compass heading, which has the net effect of stabilizing the data (magnetic field strength is very unstable due to electrical system components).